- Neil Burger

 Limitless is about a loser who takes a pill that gives him access to 100 percent of his brain, but ironically enough, the movie uses only a small percentage of that idea’s potential.
 Scientists have proposed that our brain might be capable of telepathy or telekinesis if we used more than the 10 or 20 percent that we’re capable of using at any one time.
 But here’s a movie that suggests the extent of human brainpower resides in political convictions, crunching numbers to manipulate the stock market, and having the motivation to be better looking.
 Even with such a narrow viewpoint, it’s an involving, fast-paced yarn with some interesting visual flourishes that almost keep the viewer from dwelling on the mediocre narrative.

 When Eddie takes the pill, director Neil Burger (2006’s The Illusionist) uses some clever camera tricks to convey the sensation.
 A dizzying—yet rather brilliant—CGI-enhanced perpetual zoom illustrates Eddie’s inspired motivation to keep moving forward, whereas fisheye lenses and a suddenly brighter color palette show his boosted perspective.
-Kinetic editing helps bring together how Eddie channels long since forgotten moments from his distant past.
-And Burger’s creative use of cockeyed, Dutch, and upside-down angles keep the visual presentation exciting.
+Kinetic editing helps bring together how Eddie channels long-since-forgotten moments from his distant past.
+And Burger’s creative use of cockeyed, Dutch, and upside-down angles keeps the visual presentation exciting.
 Indeed, viewers watching from a purely technical perspective may feel more rewarded than anyone watching for the story.

 The movie falls into humdrum territory after establishing the vast powers of the drug, when it branches off into a number of directions, none of which take shape in a satisfying way.
 There’s a subplot involving a murder that Eddie may or may not have committed (we never find out either way).
 A mob loan shark hunts Eddie for borrowed money at first, then for some pills of his own.
 Then there’s all sorts of talk about a boring merger that Eddie has helped broker, with Robert De Niro’s hardnosed businessman Carl Van Loon posing a potential threat that dissolves before it has a chance to materialize.
 And through it all, Eddie constantly worries about his limited supply of pills and where he’ll get a permanent stash.